 But crowds are expected when you design a resort geared toward children.
 And that’s one thing I would like to mention.
 Children under 12 or so will fall in love with this resort.

 They won’t remember that the room was small or that the only dining option they liked was cheap chicken nuggets.
 They might remember loving the chicken nuggets.
 Kids sometimes develop odd memories.

 But I think it’s important to point out that getting to stay at Art of Animation is probably a big deal to children.
 Simultaneously, some adults (not all of you) might find it a bit of a sacrifice.

-So if you do get here and aren’t crazy about your room down in The Little Mermaid wing, try to focus on the littles and how they see it.
+So, if you get here and aren’t crazy about your room in The Little Mermaid wing, focus on your children and how they see it.
 We could probably learn a lot from our children.

 Final Thoughts on Disney’s Art of Animation